Priority Dates: How Does the Visa Bulletin Work?03 May 2023

 Dual Chart System October 2015 Visa Bulletin

 The DOS introduced a new system for applying priority dates in the October 2015 Visa Bulletin.
 The visa bulletin now provides charts with separate sets of cutoff dates in both the EB and FB categories.
-One chart is designated as final action (FA).
+One chart is designated as final action (commonly referred to as Chart A).
 The dates in this chart indicate when a green card or immigrant visa actually may be approved for an applicant.

-The second chart is designated as dates for filing (DF).
+The second chart is designated as dates for filing (commonly referred to as Chart B).
 For consular processing cases, these dates indicate “… when immigrant visa applicants should be notified to assemble and submit required documentation to the National Visa Center.”
-Each month, the USCIS indicates on its website whether the DF dates can also be used as a basis for filing an I-485 application.
-Under this system, specified applicants are permitted to file their respective I-485s well in advance of green cards actually being available to them.
+Each month, the USCIS indicates on its website whether the Chart B dates can also be used as a basis for filing an I-485 application.
+Under this system, applicants in specified categories are permitted to file their respective I-485s in advance of green cards actually being available to them.

 Annual Quotas and Other Limitations

 As indicated above, the reason for the visa bulletin cutoff date system is that, by law, there are annual limits on the number of foreign nationals who can become U.S. permanent residents under most immigrant visa categories.
 The quota is controlled by the use of visa numbers, and allocated between the EB and FB green card categories.

 Both the EB and FB categories contain subcategories, known as preferences.
 The visa number quota is allocated further between the various preference categories, such as employment-based, first preference (EB1), employment-based, second preference (EB2), and employment-based, third preference (EB3).